CarlQLange/chatgpt-arcana.el/readme.md

 This package, for now, provides the following functionality:

+- Chat with GPT in Emacs with `chatgpt-arcana-chat-start-chat`.
 - Generate text content based on prompt and optionally selected region using `chatgpt-arcana-query`
 - Replace selected text region with generated text content using `chatgpt-arcana-replace-region`
 - Insert generated text at the current cursor position with informative context lines using `chatgpt-arcana-insert-at-point-with-context`